Google Earth: Imagery

 Google Earth's imagery is displayed on a digital globe, which displays the planet's surface using a single composited image from a far distance.
 After zooming in far enough, the imagery transitions into different imagery of the same area with finer detail, which varies in date and time from one area to the next.
 The imagery is retrieved from satellites or aircraft.
 Before the launch of NASA and the USGS's Landsat 8 satellite, Google relied partially on imagery from Landsat 7, which suffered from a hardware malfunction that left diagonal gaps in images.
 In 2013, Google used datamining to remedy the issue, providing what was described as a successor to the Blue Marble image of Earth, with a single large image of the entire planet.
 This was achieved by combining multiple sets of imagery taken from Landsat 7 to eliminate clouds and diagonal gaps, creating a single "mosaic" image.
-Google now uses a myriad of sources to provide imagery in a higher quality and with greater frequency.
+Google has since used myriad sources to provide imagery in a higher quality and with greater frequency.
 Imagery is hosted on Google's servers, which are contacted by the application when opened, requiring an Internet connection.

-Imagery resolution ranges from 15 meters of resolution to 15 centimeters.
+Imagery resolution ranges from 0.15 to 15 meters except for the ocean floor, which ranges from 100 to 1000 meters.
 For much of the Earth, Google Earth uses digital elevation model data collected by NASA's Shuttle Radar Topography Mission.
 This creates the impression of three-dimensional terrain, even where the imagery is only two-dimensional.